sankhesh/ParaViewGEOS/README.md

-# ParaViewGIS
+# ParaViewGEOS
-ParaView for geospatial data
+ParaView for the GeoSciences